briatte/dsr/README.md

 Summary statistics and distributions.
 Also covering sampling, and possibly bootstrap resampling if time permits (which of course won't happen).

+- Describing a distribution
+  - Central tendency
+  - Dispersion
+  - Quantiles
+  - Proportions
+- Inference
+  - The ‘normal’ distribution
+  - The Central Limit Theorem (CLT) and the Law of Large Numbers (LLN)
+  - Standard errors
+  - Confidence intervals

 <!-- `>` __[Slides][s5]__   -->
 `>` __[Readings][r5]__
 `>` Demo: __[Colonialism, democracy, life expectancy and wealth, Part 1][s5-1]__